8 Step Guide to Getting Started as a Wholesaler

 6. Develop your logistics strategy

 If you’re planning on becoming a successful wholesale distributor, developing an efficient logistics strategy is crucial.
 Whether you’re selling to multiple small businesses or the biggest retail stores in the country, a great logistics strategy helps to ensure your products are delivered on time, your supply chain runs smoothly and you are prepared for any future risks.
-Supply chain risk management can even add up to 70 per cent additional value for businesses through reduced costs.
+According to the annual McKinsey Global Supply Chain Leader Survey, 73 per cent of respondents have developed dual-sourcing strategies, while 60 per cent are acting to regionalise their supply chains to mitigate risk.

 You can use your business plan for this step, as it will have outlined the things you want to achieve and help you make decisions.
 You’ll need to determine what your optimal levels of stock will be to ensure a constant stream of products to meet the demands of your consumers.
 Setting up automated re-order points is also essential.
 This is a system that will alert you as soon as a particular item is running low on inventory to ensure you have enough time to order that product without it selling out completely.